 This method does not try to verify the response itself!
 It only determines, if this is a response for a challenge or not.
+If the challenge still exists, is checked in has_db_challenge_response.
 The response is verified in check_challenge_response.

 - passw (string) password, which might be pin or pin+otp - user (User object) the requesting user - options (dict) dictionary of additional request parameters